Dhananjay-mygithubcode/Web-development-projects/README.md

 Project 2: Saas production project
 · Description: This pharmacy project is mostly used to maintain data on sales and chargebacks.
 · Technologies: Node.js, Express.js, MongoDB, JavaScript, HTML, CSS.

-🌱 What's Next?

-I'm constantly pushing the boundaries of my knowledge and skills.
-Currently, I'm diving into the following technologies:
-· Nest.js: Exploring the world of Nest.js to build efficient and scalable server-side applications.
-· React.js: Learning to create dynamic and interactive user interfaces with React.js.
-· Tailwind CSS: Mastering the art of crafting beautiful and responsive UIs with ease.

 📫 Get in Touch